Graffiti in Austin, Texas

 Graffiti is a cause of disagreement among residents of Austin, Texas.

 Notable Graffiti

 Crossing Lady Bird Lake is a Union Pacific railroad bridge whose west side (the side that's visible from the James D. Pfluger Pedestrian and Bicycle Bridge) is frequently covered in graffiti.
 Unlike traditional graffiti, however, the graffiti on this bridge is often inspirational (eg. "Never Give Up") or whimsical (eg. "I've Got Ninja Style And A Kung Fu Grip") in nature.

+In August 2022, The Austin Chronicle published an interview with TVHeadATX, whose graffiti around town features "a business-suited citizen with a big old-fashioned cathode-ray-tube of a television in place of where his head should be".
 In December 2022, KXAN-TV ran an article talking about the then rampant "Buscar" graffiti that was appearing around town.
 In March 2023, KXAN-TV reported on the appearance of "I was raped, I am OK" graffiti appearing throughout the city.

-In August 2022, The Austin Chronicle published an interview with TVHeadATX, whose graffiti around town features "a business-suited citizen with a big old-fashioned cathode-ray-tube of a television in place of where his head should be".
+Notable Street Art

+In 1993, local record store Sound Exchange commissioned musician Daniel Johnston to paint "Hi, How Are You" on the side of their building, located on The Drag.
+In 2018, American Campus Communities bought the building on which the mural had been painted and, in 2023, demolished it, leaving only the mural and the wall on which it was painted still standing..
+A November 2012 article in The Daily Texan described the "Hi, How Are You" frog as "one of Austin's most iconic pieces of street art".

+In 2010, musician Amy Cook spray painted "i love you so much" on the side of Jo's Coffee on South Congress.
+Amy Cook was dating Jo's Coffee owner Liz Lambert at that time.
+By 2013 the Austin American-Statesman was describing the mural as "an iconic Austin spot".